golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 There are very few situations in which a person is *literally unable* to send a brief message.
 That said, the following list of incapacitating emergencies (of you or someone close to you) are examples of acceptable excuses for a *No-Call, No-Show* absence: Death of a family member, loved one, or friend; serious injuries or accidents that pose a high risk to wellbeing; hospitalization or involuntary commitment; physical assault; abduction; police arrest; housefire.

 Students are responsible for notifying the professor as soon as possible, even in a justified *No-Call, No-Show* situation — i.e. a "delayed notice of absence".
 Depending on the severity of the situation, the notice period should not exceed three days from the day of absence.
-A *post-hoc* excuse for an unexcused absence may or may not be accepted, at the professor's discretion.
+Such a *post-hoc* excuse for an unexcused absence may or may not be accepted, at the professor's discretion.

 ### Partial Attendance

+*Partial absence* includes situations like tardiness, sleeping in class, or other forms of mental absence (i.e. distracted participation).
 Three incidents of unexcused partial absence will cause you to lose a letter grade (A→B).
-Partial absence includes situations like tardiness, sleeping in class, or other forms of mental absence (i.e. distracted participation).

 * **Tardiness** is a form of partial absence in which you are more than 20 minutes late to a class event.
 Tardiness may be excused or unexcused.
 Note that I typically begin to lecture (or commence other important class activities) no more than 5 minutes after the official start time. *Your first incident of unexcused tardiness will be noted, but excused*.
 * **Focus is precious**.
 Physical presence means nothing if you’re “checked out”; your mental presence is extremely important.
 You can function for a few hours without sleeping, texting, chatting online, emailing, or doing work for other courses.
 During lectures, critiques, or (*especially*) during guest presentations, such distracted participation is demoralizing to those around you.
 If I observe you doing these things, depending on the circumstance, I may have no choice but to correct you publicly. *Your first incident of mental absence will be noted, but excused*.
+* **To step out briefly, quietly excuse yourself**.
+I don't require notification if you just need to step out for a few minutes in the middle of class (e.g. to use the restroom, collect yourself, take an urgent call, etc.).
+If I'm in the middle of lecturing, I would prefer not to be interrupted by ths type of request; just excuse yourself.
+Stepping out for a few minutes is not considered partial absence.

 ### Malingering On Critique Days

 Sometimes, students who haven’t completed their projects choose to ghost class on critique days, because they are too embarrassed to come to class empty-handed.
-This type of absence, called [*malingering*](https://www.merriam-webster.com/dictionary/malinger), is particularly self-destructive. *Please have courage.* Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work.
+This type of absence or avoidant behavior, called [*malingering*](https://www.merriam-webster.com/dictionary/malinger), is particularly self-destructive. *Please have courage.* Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work.
 If you are empty-handed, just say so; it happens.
 Even if you are without a project, you are still expected to contribute productively to the class discussion.

 ---
 # Grading and Evaluation Policies